danzdwyer/coursera-getting-data/Project/CodeBook.md

 * Set column names for merged y dataset
 * Extract only features containing measurements on the mean and standard deviation
 * Combined all merged results for x,y and subject into one dataset
-* Create final data set which contains the average of each variable for each activity and each subject.
+* Create final data set called tidySetAvg which contains the average of each variable for each activity and each subject.
 * Set column name for activity and subject in final dataset
 * Write the final dataset to a txt file called "tidySet_UCI_HAR_AVG_Dataset.txt"
+* The variable tidySetAvg contains the average of each variable for each activity and each subject, which contains 180 rows and 68 columns.

  ##Variables
  ### The meaning of the variables in " tidySet_UCI_HAR_AVG_Dataset.txt"

 * Column: Subject
 * Description: Displays the test subject's id, who is performing the activity

 * Column: Activity
 * Description: Description of activity being performed.

-* The below variables contain the average for each variable,activity and subject from the original dataset, for each activity and each subject.
+* N.B. the description for the below variables can be found in the features_info.txt file from the original data set downloaded.

 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y